Duke in the Arab World

 STUDY THE SOCIOPOLITICAL DEVELOPMENT OF THE MODERN ARAB WORLD

-Apply NowOn this program you’ll spend three weeks in each of Morocco’s two major cities, Fez and Rabat.
+Apply NowOn this program you’ll spend four weeks in Morocco and two weeks in Egypt.
+In Morocco, you will be residing in the city of Fez with excursions to the cities of Rabat, Meknes and Marrakesh.
 The historic medina of Fez is one of the world's few remaining medieval cities and is considered Morocco’s cultural and spiritual capital—a must visit for any student of Arabic and Islamic studies.
 The metropolitan capital city of Rabat is one of the Arab world’s most modern cities.
 Located on the northwest Atlantic coast, Rabat has the second largest population in the country.

-You’ll explore not only the sociopolitical development and intricacies of the Arab world, but also gain real life experiences through observation, field visits, and interaction with local scholars, students, and homestay families.
+Throughout the program, you’ll explore not only the sociopolitical development and intricacies of the Arab world, but also gain real life experiences through observation, field visits, and interaction with local scholars, students, and homestay families in Morocco and collaboration with the American University in Cairo, in Egypt.
 The program exposes you to aspects of continuity and changes, commonalities and differences—all while creating opportunities to develop your Arabic language skills and cross-cultural competencies related to Morocco.

 PROGRAM FAST FACTS